-All the ranges, with exception of 1V, 200 mV, 500/1000 V AC and DC are protected by an electronic overload protection system.
+All the ranges, with exception of 1V, 10A, 50 $\mu$ A, 250mV, 500/1000V AC and DC are protected by an electronic overload protection system.
 The protection is from the usual overloads that would damage the VOM.
-A transistorized circuit senses the voltage drop across the indicating instrument and actuates a relay when the voltage reaches approximately 3 to 4 times rated full scale voltage.
+A transistorized circuit senses the voltage drop across the indicating instrument and actuates a relay when the voltage reaches approximately three to four times rated full scale voltage.
 Sensing of the voltage drop is by means of a bridge network so that overload protection is provided regardless of polarity.
 The relay operates at a uniform percent of overload since the indicating instrument circuit is common to all ranges.
-When actuated by an overload, the relay contacts, which are in the -COMMON CIRCUIT, latch open until the reset button on the front panel is depressed.
+When actuated by an overload, the relay contacts, which are in the -COMMON CIR-CUIT, latch open until the reset button on the front panel is depressed.
+The reset button is located to the right of the output jack.

-Due to its sensitivity to overloads, the electronic overload protection relay incorporated in the 260 is susceptible to electrostatic fields from high potentials or transients either in the circuit being measured or in nearby circuitry.
+Due to its sensitivity to overloads, the electronic overload protection relay incorporated in the 260-8P is susceptible to electrostatic fields from high potentials or transients either in the circuit being measured or in nearby circuitry.